A truly unique wedding dress begins with a personal story.

 Making the petticoat just a little bit fluffier in the back than the front.

 Bodice and skirt: the first layer.

 Fitting multiple bodice layers for the perfect fit.

 Perfecting the pattern for the front bodice.
 Once this is done we can digitize the pattern into the computer and engineer the print.

-The bodice is made in multiple layers; interlining is the layer with the boning sew to it, a silk lining is against the body, the printed silk organza will go over a silk taffeta under layer and that is faced with interfacing.
-All together there are five layers of fabric.
-Except for the back panel which is a sheer two layers of silk organza.
+The bodice is made in multiple layers: interlining is the layer with the boning sewn to it; a silk lining is against the body; the printed silk organza will go over a silk taffeta underlayer and is faced with interfacing.
+All together there are five layers of fabric except for the back panel which is a sheer two layers of silk organza.